Have you heard language experts say that English has more words than other languages? The claim is made but it’s practically impossible to verify.

 German is obvious; it is a trifle to coin a new compound word for a new situation.
 For example, is the German Unabhängigkeitserklärung—declaration of independence—one word?

-Given the possibilities for compounds, German would quickly outstrip English, with new legitimate German “words”, which Germans would accept without blinking.
+Given the possibilities for compounds, German would quickly outstrip English, with the constant addition of new legitimate German “words”, which Germans would accept without blinking.

 A Sentence that Translates as One Word